-Part A: Documentation showing that the production of the regenerated cellulose fibres is produced with "closed loop" processes in accordance with the requirement.
+Part A: Documentation showing that at least 50% of the production of the regenerated cellulose fibres is produced with "closed loop" processes in accordance with the requirement.

 Part B and C: A test report from the manufacturer showing that the emission requirements are fulfilled.
 Emissions of sulphur to air can be documented with a valid EU Ecolabel licence in accordance with the Commission's decision from July 2014.